rust-lang/book/second-edition/src/ch15-01-box.md

   particular trait rather than knowing the concrete type itself

 We're going to demonstrate the first case in the rest of this section.
-To elaborate on the other two situations a bit more: in the second case when you have a lot of data that you don't want to be copied when you move the value to be owned by another part of code, boxes make it so that the data stays in one place on the heap and only the pointer data in the box is copied around on the stack.
+To elaborate on the other two situations a bit more: in the second case, transfering ownership of a large amount of data can take a long time because the data gets copied around on the stack.
+To improve performance in this situation, we can store the large amount of data on the heap in a box.
+Then, only the small amount of pointer data is copied around on the stack, and the data stays in one place on the heap.
 The third case is known as a *trait object*, and Chapter 17 has an entire section devoted just to that topic.
 So know that what you learn here will be applied again in Chapter 17!

-### Using a `Box` to Store Data on the Heap
+### Using a `Box<T>` to Store Data on the Heap

-Before we get into a use case for `Box`, let's get familiar with the syntax and how to interact with values stored within a `Box`.
+Before we get into a use case for `Box<T>`, let's get familiar with the syntax and how to interact with values stored within a `Box<T>`.

 Listing 15-1 shows how to use a box to store an `i32` on the heap: